zedshaw/python-lust/README.md

 * No device files.

-A way to look at this is if you put anything from /etc, /dev, or a binary file, then watch out.
+A way to look at this is if you put anything from /etc, /dev, or a binary file, in the chroot target directory, then an attacker can use those to bust out of the chroot jail.
 It gets more complicated than that, but to be safe, just don't put them there.

 There's also the problem that it's not clear what Python's race conditions are